Stage presence

 You play with Brad Pitt in every circumstance

 "Put your imagination to work, imagine you are with an incredible actor.
 How about Brad Pitt?
-Well, imagine you are crossing the floor with him, that he is as handsome as a god and the kindest of all men.
+Imagine you are crossing the floor with him, that he is as handsome as a god and the kindest of all men.
 Take it as a game."
+(Michele to Adeline Toniutti)

 INCANDESCENTE POUR TOUJOURS